 When you're working, the Internal Revenue Service requires your employer to withhold money from your paycheck during the year to pay for income taxes.
 In addition, your employer also has to report how much you've made and how much was withheld.
 To meet these requirements, you and your employer have to file multiple forms, including Forms W-2 and W-4.
 These forms help you and your employer make sure your paycheck withholding and your income are reported properly.
+Knowing the difference between a W2 and a W4 also helps you understand withholding and how to craft the perfect balance between meeting your tax obligations without overpaying.

 The Form W-4 that you fill out tells your employer how many allowances you are claiming to reduce your tax, as well as your filing status.
 Together with your income, these details tell your employer how much to withhold from your paycheck for federal and state income taxes.
 Your W-2, on the other hand, tells you how much taxable income you earned during the year and how much your employer withheld for taxes.
 You generally need to have a W-2 from each of your employers before you can file your taxes for the year.